soupwaylee/soupwaylee.github.io/src/markdown-pages/baesian-statistics.md

 ---

-_Brendon J. Brewer's lecture notes from [STATS 331](https://www.stat.auckland.ac.nz/~brewer/stats331.pdf) proved to be super helpful on my way to grasping the topic of Bayesian inference and I somehow felt inspired to build a story based his first example after I went to see [Knives Out](https://www.imdb.com/title/tt8946378/) yesterday.)_
+_Brendon J. Brewer's lecture notes from [STATS 331](https://www.stat.auckland.ac.nz/~brewer/stats331.pdf) proved to be super helpful on my way to grasping the topic of Bayesian inference and after seeing [Knives Out](https://www.imdb.com/title/tt8946378/) yesterday, I felt I somehow felt inspired to use my equally exceptional storytelling skills to explain this concept.)_